 - Importing data

 - Setting up user groups and configuring user access

 - Setting up search queries and report definitions

 - Changing the look and feel of FootPrints

 - Managing configuration settings

 The linked list is also available as a standalone checklist.

 When you have worked through the topics listed on this page, you should have a basic working environment.
 You do not need to stop with the topics listed here.
-There are many additional topics in the Help that provide specific instructions and examples for configuring the many options provided by FootPrints Service Core.These topics are listed in the Related topics sections of the Help pages.
+There are many additional topics in the Help that provide specific instructions and examples for configuring the options provided by FootPrints.
+Review the related topics below to implement more business process, more automation, and track more data.

 Further information is available at:

-- The BMC FootPrints Service Core User Community where you can see what other users are talking about, post a question or answer of your own, watch a video, and so on.
+- The FootPrints User Community where you can see what other users are talking about, post a question or answer of your own, watch a video, and so on.